CIS-566-Fall-2023/hw04-stylization/README.md

 1. [This trailer](https://www.youtube.com/watch?v=IfKNOUUtyCA) for the movie Suzume has been something I keep going back to every once in a while.
 I haven't even seen the movie yet, but the trailer itself is just so aesthetically pleasing!
 The very first shot of a door is something that I wanted to recreate in some way, and that's where the mysterious door theme came from in this project.

-    While Suzume's art style is great, it was a little too complex for such a short project.
-Rendering grass that looked good and performed well on a WebGL build was a little out of scope - so I looked elsewhere for the general visual art style.

 |Suzume Movie Poster|
 |:-:|
 |<img src="img/suzumeDoor.png" width=300>|